erincones/nextmoo/README.md

 ## Custom website cows and API reference

-You can share custom cow with a direct link to the website and request custom cows on `text/plain` format from [https://nextmoo.vercel.app/api][nextmooapi] with The `GET` or `POST` methods.
+You can share custom cows with a direct link to the website and request custom cows on `text/plain` format from [https://nextmoo.vercel.app/api][nextmooapi] with The `GET` or `POST` methods.